jananithangavel/performance-test/JmeterInstance/README.md

 6. Edit ESB_Perf.jmx with ip of EI

-7. Edit esb-perf-execution.sh line 6 product as your use
+7. Edit esb-perf-execution.sh line 6 the variable product as your use

-   for example if you use esb the product="wso2esb-5.0.0"
+   For example if you want to use esb then

+   product="wso2esb-5.0.0"

 ## Run Scripts